What to do when somebody dies

 Bognor Regis Registrar, Chichester Registrar,

-Durban Road, 3 Orchard Street,
+69 London Road, 3 Orchard Street,

 Bognor Regis, Chichester,

-PO22 9RE.
+PO21 1DE.
 PO19 1DD.

-To make an appointment for West Sussex registration services you can use the online booking service at www.westsussex.gov.uk/registration or by telephone 01243 642122
+To make an appointment for West Sussex registration services you can use the online booking service at www.westsussex.gov.uk/registration or by telephone 01243 642122.

 Deaths Referred to H.M.
 Coroner

-The coroner is a doctor or a lawyer responsible for investigating deaths in certain circumstances, particularly when the death is sudden, unexpected or unexplained.
+The Coroner is a doctor or a lawyer responsible for investigating deaths in certain circumstances, particularly when the death is sudden, unexpected or unexplained.
 The Coroner’s duty is to establish the cause of death where a doctor is unable to certify this.

 If the Coroner decides he needs to assume jurisdiction it may well be necessary for a post mortem examination to take place at a hospital to ascertain the cause of death.
-Relatives will be kept informed of the
+Relatives will be kept informed of thesituation by a Coroner’s Officer and will be advised about theregistration of death and the making of the funeral arrangements.